makew0rld/md2gemini/README.md

   --img-tag IMG_TAG     What text to add after image links.
 Defaults to '[IMG]'.
 Write something like --img-tag='' to remove it.
   -i INDENT, --indent INDENT
                         The number of spaces to use for list indenting.
 Put 'tab' to use a tab instead.
+  -l LINKS, --links LINKS
+                        Set to 'off' to turn off links, or 'paragraph' to have footnotes, and the real links at the end of each paragraph.
+Not using this flag, or having any other value will result in regular, newline links.
 ```

 ### In Python